Showing posts with label Demoscene - Demos. Show all posts

 ElefantaSTic

-This demo was released at Silly Venture 2013 by Genesis Project and is amazing.
-No, it's outstanding and I love ElefantaSTic because it breaks from the norm with unique and stunning styles.
-Plus the artwork is superb with beautiful effects and a perfectly apt chiptune.
-This is one of my personal favourites and is downloadable from Demozoo.
+This demo was released at Silly Venture 2013 by Genesis Project and is outstanding.
+I love ElefantaSTic because it breaks from the norm with unique and stunning styles.
+Plus, the artwork is superb with beautiful effects and a perfectly apt chiptune.
+This is one of my personal favourites!
+Downloadable from Demozoo.

 Credits